 I. TABLE OF CONTENTS 2

 II.
 WHO'S WHO IN THE DEPARTMENT 5

 III.
 COLLEGE OF HUMANITIES AND SOCIAL SCIENCES GRADUATE POLICIES 7

 The College of Humanities and Social Sciences (CHSS) 7

 The Graduate Counsel

-Policies for All Students 8
+Policies for All Students

+GMU Email

-Registration and Degree Audit 8
+Registration and Degree Audit

 Transfer of Credit 8

-Reduction of Credit
+Reduction of Credit 9

-Permission to Study Elsewhere
+Permission to Study Elsewhere 9

-Washington Consortium of Universities Registration
+Washington Consortium of Universities Registration 10

-Graduate Level Grading
+Graduate Level Grading 10

-Grade Appeals
+Grade Appeals 10

-Academic Warning
+Academic Warning 11

-Academic Termination
+Academic Termination 11

 Academic Dismissal

 Graduate Appeals of Dismissal or Termination

 Voluntary Resignation for a Graduate Degree Program

 Full-time Classification of Graduate Students

 Permission to Re-enroll in Graduate Study

-o de la companya de
+Masters and Doctoral Program Time limits

+Thesis/Dissertation Submission and Fees

+University Dissertation and Thesis Services 14

 IV.
-INTRODUCTION 14
+INTRODUCTION 16

-V. THE ADVISOR
+V. THE ADVISOR 17

-Approval to Schedule of Classes
+Approval to Schedule of Classes 17

 Full-Time and Part-Time Status

-Annual Evaluation
+Annual Evaluation 18

-Registration
+Registration 18

-Conferral of the Master's Degree 17
+Conferral of the Master's Degree 19

 VI.
-MASTERS PROGRAM IN HUMAN FACTORS AND APPLIED COGNITION
+MASTERS PROGRAM IN HUMAN FACTORS AND APPLIED COGNITION 20

-Degree Requirements:
+Degree Requirements: 20

+Thesis Option

-Thesis Advisor and Committee
+Thesis Advisor and Committee 22

-Thesis Proposal
+Thesis Proposal 22

 Thesis Proposal Presentation

-Writing the Thesis 20
+Writing the Thesis

+Thesis Signature Sheets

+Formatting Review and Submission

+Guidelines for Dissertation, Thesis, and Travel Support Application 24

 VII.
-DOCTORAL PROGRAM IN HUMAN FACTORS AND APPLIED COGNITION 22
+DOCTORAL PROGRAM IN HUMAN FACTORS AND APPLIED COGNITION 25

-HFAC Program Requirements:
+HFAC Program Requirements: 25

-Typical Curriculum for Human Factors/Applied Cognition Program
+Typical Curriculum for Human Factors/Applied Cognition Program 26

-The Core Areas
+The Core Areas 27

 Failure to Pass a Core Area Course

 Course Equivalency Documentation

-Doctoral Program Benchmarks 25
+Doctoral Program Benchmarks

-Examples of Classes That May Be Taken Outside the Department for the HFAC Program Evaluation Form
+Examples of Classes That May Be Taken Outside the Department for the HFAC Program

-Graduate Student Annual Report

-Program of Study (POS)
+Evaluation Form

+VIII.
+HUMAN FACTORS/APPLIED COGNTIION PROGRAM OF STUDY

 What is a Program of Study

-How to Determine the Program of Study

 Submission of the Program of Study

-Making a Change in the Program of Study 29
+PROGRAM OF STUDY FORM 33

-VIII.
-HUMAN FACTORS/APPLIED CONGNITION COMPREHENSIVE EXAM 33
+IX.
+HUMAN FACTORS/APPLIED CONGNITION COMPREHENSIVE EXAM 36

 Structure of the Examination

 Composition of the Comprehensive Committee

 When to Take the Comprehensive Examination

-Evaluation Process
+Evaluation Process 36

-IX.
-PROFESSIONAL ETHICS
+X. PROFESSIONAL ETHICS 38

-Policy on Discrimination
+Policy on Discrimination 38

-Policy on Sexual Harassment 35
+Policy on Sexual Harassment 38

-X. RESEARCH REQUIREMENTS 36
+XI.
+RESEARCH REQUIREMENTS 39

-Purpose 36
+Purpose 39

 Initial Research Experience

 Second Year Research Requirement

-After Completion of the Second Year Research Requirement
+After Completion of the Second Year Research Requirement 39

-XI.
-COLLOQUIA & BROWN-BAG LUNCHES

-Special Topics in Professional Issues 37

 XII.
+COLLOQUIA & BROWN-BAG LUNCHES 40

+Special Topics in Professional Issues 40

-THE PRACTICA 39
+XIII.
+THE PRACTICA 42

-Purpose 39
+Purpose 42

-Fulfilling the HFAC Practicum Requirements 39
+Fulfilling the HFAC Practicum Requirements

-The Criteria for Practicum Credit
+The Criteria for Practicum Credit 42

-When to Enroll in a Practicum
+When to Enroll in a Practicum.

-Examples of On-site Practica

 Procedures for Enrolling in Practicum

-XIII.
-DOCTORAL SUPERVISORY COMMITTEE 42

-The Composition of the Doctoral Supervisory Committee 42
+Grades

+Intent to Registrar for Practicum Form

+Practicum Application FormPracticum Certification Form

+Practicum Certification FormPracticum Summary Form

 XIV.
-THE DISSERTATION PROPOSAL 43

-Dissertation Proposal Approval Process 43

-XV.
-THE DISSERTATION 46
+DOCTORAL DISSERTATION COMMITTEE

-Oral Defense of the Dissertation 46
+The Composition of the Doctoral Supervisory Committee

-Format Review

-XVI.
-FLEISHMAN DISSERTATION AWARD 49

-XVII.
-RESEARCH PROJECTS 51

-Approval of Research Projects 51